HeliosLang/compiler/README.md

 }
 ```

-Direct explicit downcasting will also possible (a runtime error will be thrown if the type doesn't match).
+Direct explicit downcasting will also possible (a runtime error will be thrown if the type doesn't match):
 ```golang
 datum Datum = Datum::Submission{...}; // implicit upcasting
 sDatum Datum::Submission = Datum::Submission(datum); // explicit downcasting